ethereumclassic/ethereumclassic.github.io/content/why-classic/decentralization/index.en.md

 _Decentralization maximalism_ is not a predefined set of rules, but is a general philosophy or way of thinking that seeks to reduce the number of central points of failure throughout a system.

 Decentralization should be persued holistically in all areas, both in deisigning the protocol itself and in the social layer, where possible.
 The goal is to make not just the protocol itself secure from take-over, but also the social layer be secure from [meatspace capture](/#meatspace-capture).
-Satoshi being anonymous and going silent is an example of this philosophy being applied to the Bitcoin project.
+Satoshi being anonymous and going silent is the classic example of this philosophy being applied to the Bitcoin project.

-Where it makes sense, by definition this appraoch demands _no compromise_; even the smallest of sacrifices, infractions or exceptions are, unless completely unavoidable, intolorable.
+Where it makes sense, by definition this appraoch demands _no compromise_; even the smallest of sacrifices, infractions or exceptions should be, unless completely unavoidable with some overall worthwhile trade-off, intolorable ; TODO limiting function?.
 As centralization is difficult to get rid of if a system depends on it, it typically accumulates over time, and will pile up until the system is captured in one way or another.

 Whatever the crossroad, _Decentralization Maximalism_ requires eternal vigilance and the knowledge that systems naturally tend towards centralization, so every decision that is made must take into account of the cost paid in centralization debt, with the goal of keeping the system debt-free long term.

-Because single points of failure can exist in many areas and are often hidden, all things being equal, it is easier to maintain decentralization in systems that are _less complex_.
-Additional complexity not just creates more potential for technical bugs and exploits, but also for central points of failure, in unforseen game-theory quandries and in the form of higher upkeep requirements leading to a reduced pool of developers able to contribute to maintenance; if a system is too complex for anyone to reason with, it may as well be captured by it's authors, who have sole authority on how it should be operated.

-- Toxicity as a immune response (vs sowing division)

 ### The Neutrality Competition

 As the night is young in the blockchain game, The [Ephemeral Foundation](#the-ephemeral-foundation) problem may not be so obvious.
-Whether conned, crushed, or captured, the noble forces that run the show for many blockchain projects are certain to come to an end, and with them, if their chains are not able to shed reliance, so does their mission.
+Whether conned, crushed, or captured, the noble forces that run the show for many blockchain projects are certain to come to an end, and with them, if their chains are not able to shed reliance, so do their ambissions.

 This problem is made worse when decision making systems with a blockchain project rely on a central group for extended periods; alternative mechanisms for organizing the project are unable to evolve, as deicion making is expected to come from the top down rather than bottom up.
-Opaque autocracy becomes the standard means of decision making within a project, which ossiffies and becomes fragile, rather than allowing for an anti-fragile open meritocracy to evolve and flourish.
+Opaque autocracy becomes the standard means of decision making within a project, which ossiffies and becomes fragile, rather than allowing for an anti-fragile open meritocracy to flourish.

-This manifests in yet another instance of the cetnralization gravity well, where reliance on decision making snowballs to be increasingly centralized as outside contribution becomes increasingly difficult, meaning the project relies more on centralized decision making, and the cycle repeats.
+This manifests in yet another instance of the cetnralization gravity well, where reliance on decision making snowballs to be increasingly centralized as outside contribution becomes increasingly difficult, so the project relies even more on centralized decision making, and the cycle repeats.

-Blockchain projects that expect to survive longer your average company must not be reliant on any central group for decision making, and the only real alternative to this is to not have a central "foundation" calling the shots at all.
+Blockchain projects that expect to survive longer your average grey market company must not be reliant on any central group for decision making, and the only real alternative to this is to not have a central "foundation" calling the shots at all.
 Instead, rather than a Foundation consisting of people that is the source of direction for the project, some projects have a foundation that is rooted more deeply; it anchors itself to an immortal set of principles and ideas rather than temporal bags of flesh.

-A _foundation of ideas rather than people_ means that for time immemorial _any_ group or individual can fill any role they like, and can so so without permission or being directed by any central authority.
+A _foundation of ideas rather than people_ means that for time immemorial _any_ group or individual has the ability to fill any role they like, and can so so without permission or being directed by any central authority, but these ideas and the bottom up mechanism it enables cannot appear immedaitely, and can only emerge from an environment that encourages it.

-In the future, projects that rely on centralized oranizations will fall victim to this reliance and the truth will be realized that only projects _without_ depending institutions can sustain themselves for long periods.
-In turn, it will become increasingly obvious that only these decentralized projects are worth contributing money, talent or time to, and as the wild valuations that cryptocurrencies currently enjoy is dependant on the hope that these projects have some degree of longevity, the market will follow suit.
+In the future, projects that rely on centralized oranizations will ony by one fall victim to this reliance, and the truth will be realized that only projects _without_ depending institutions can sustain themselves for long periods.
+In turn, it will become increasingly obvious that only these decentralized projects are worth contributing money, talent or time to, and as the wild valuations that cryptocurrencies currently enjoy is dependant on the hope that these projects have some degree of longevity, the market will reallocate accordingly.

 Only the projects with long term value propositions will remain, which means only the projects without a reliance on central organizing comittees will remain.
+By the same logic, it will become apparent that, all things being equal, the projects that are perceived to be the _least_ dependent, will attract the most contribution and value.

-Instead of relying on artificial cash injections that are finite and handed out from some central authority, these projects will rely on contributions financied naturally, such as through the _Buy and Contribute_ strategy.

-TODOD buy and contribute quickly.
+Instead of relying on artificial cash injections that are finite and handed out from some central authority, projects must evolve to exist purely on natural contributions, such as those through the _Buy and Contribute_ strategy, wherebuy individuals buy in to a project and economically incentivise themselves to contribute to it.

-- Neturality Niche
-- Evolves naturally sustainable development incentives based on meritocracy

-Blockchain is a unqiue technology because this coordination problem can be solved through the _Buy and Contribute_ strategy, which incentivises contributions without a central Aritifical source of funding for the project.
-The overreliance on artificial funding is difficult to detect... blah blah.
+This strategy works best when an individual is reaping the full reward of their contribution, which can only happen when a protocol is _netural_, in that it treats all praticipants on the same equal footing, and does on a protocol layer grant any special privilidges to specific parties.
+Decentralized blockchain projects will compete with each other on this basis; only the most netural projects, those without a Foundation, Dev Tax, or undiluted premine, will attract the type of natural contribution that enables long term sustainability.

 ## ETH + BTC = ETC